BryanHogan/bryanhogan/README.md

     - Smooth fade out not working for Firefox (How's Safari looking?)

 - Will have to fix
     - Current Card gallery (portfolio projects) is not properly contained on the grid vertically
+    - Skills link to page with id: Explanation of tool, explanation of hwo I use it
-    -
+    - Remove component heroLayout
 Style references:
 - https://obsidian.md/
 - https://baldbeardedbuilder.com/